 This post is part of the series 'Password management'.
 Be sure to check out the rest of the blog posts of the series!

-There are lots of example of projects which contains secrets in the source code.
-A secret can be a password, a server configuration, tokens to connect to a server, a certificate, etc. You can search for "Remove password" on GitHub to find more than 400k commits.
-These secrets may be used for deploying the application or connecting to an external service.
+There are many examples of projects that contain secrets in the source code.
+A secret can be a password, a server configuration, a token used to connect to a service, a certificate, and so on.
+You can search for "Remove password" on GitHub to find more than 400k commits.
+These secrets are typically used for deploying the application or connecting to an external service.

-Let's see different ways to avoid passwords in the code.
-Other ways are depending on the technologies you use.
+Let's explore different ways to avoid storing passwords in code.
+Some approaches depend on the technologies you use.

 #Secret variables in CI

-If your secrets are used for deploying your application, for instance in a PowerShell script, you can use secrets variables.
+If your secrets are used to deploy your application, for example in a PowerShell script, you can use secret variables.
 Every build system, such as Azure Pipeline, Jenkins, or Travis, provides a way to declare secret variables.
-These variables are exposed as environment variables or a custom syntax accessible during the pipeline.
-Also, the value of these variables is hidden from the logs.
+These variables are exposed as environment variables or through a custom pipeline syntax, and their values are hidden from the logs.

-Environment variables are accessible in batch files or applications.
-For instance, with Azure Pipeline:
+Environment variables are accessible in batch files and applications.
+For example, with Azure Pipeline:

 YAML